johannalouise/repobepo/README.md

 The second approach is to remove everything you created or added to be able to install the GitHub app or action.
 One typical thing you need to remove to uninstall an app or action is the YAML file with the configuration.
 For instance, if we would like to remove the [Markdown link check](https://github.com/marketplace/actions/markdown-link-check) that we installed in an earlier tutorial, we only need to remove the YAML file named ``action.yml`` located in the workflow folder.

-If the app or action uses webhooks, you might need to remove the tokens and ID:s that you have added to the secrets.
+If the app or action uses webhooks, you might need to remove the tokens and id:s that you have added to your GitHub Secrets.
 You might also need to remove the webhook from the repository's settings.

 <a name="conc"> </a>